-You can tell a lot about a company by the reputation they have both on and off line.
+You can tell a lot about a company by its reputation online and offline.
 As a consumer, it’s your responsibility to do your homework.
 Look for reviews online.
 Ask to speak to a few past customers.
 You work hard for your money and are interested in spending it well.
 That’s common sense.
-A good business will have positive reviews or testimonials to offer.
+A good business will have positive reviews to offer.
 One less-than-steller review should not be a deal breaker.
 There may be another story to the story.
 A perfect record of positive reviews and one happy customer after another doesn’t happen in any business.
 Weigh the good reviews with one or two not-so-good ones and make a good decision.

-When purchasing a service, the value of experience should outweigh costs.
-Choosing a company with a lack of experience could end up costing you a lot more than the quote you were given.
+When purchasing a service, the value of experience should outweigh the costs.
+Choosing a company without experience could cost you a lot more than the quote you were given.
 A service you need to have re-done due to lack of experience on the part of the provider will more than likely cost you more than going with a higher bid from a more experienced company.
 A lack of experience can also do more damage than good.
 When speaking with a provider, listen for clues that they know what they are talking about.
 A good provider will take the time to educate you and encourage you to ask questions.
 Experience shows itself in a variety of ways.
-Make sure you know can tell the difference between a company that has the experience in their field to do the job right and to is able to back up the work they do.
+Ensure you look for the differences between the companies you consider doing business with.
+A business with experience in their field can do the job right and back up their work.

 You get what you pay for.
 A low bid for a job could be the result of low-quality materials being used.
 Choosing quality materials will ensure it lasts.
 Lesser quality materials may not mean that it won’t last.
 Know that you run the risk of a shorter lifespan, problems or failure down a shorter road.
 As a consumer, do your homework and ask about the materials being used.
 Comparing quotes should be apples to apples.
-And when lesser quality materials are being used, you should know how that may affect the project or job in the long run as well.
+And when lesser-quality materials are being used, you should also know how that may affect the project or job in the long run.

-Concrete Raising Systems has a great reputation for getting your concrete driveways, garage floors, sidewalks, steps, and patios lifted time and time again.
-Their reputation in the construction industry flowed into their business in the Concrete lifting industry as well.
+Concrete Raising Systems has a great reputation for getting your concrete driveways, garage floors, sidewalks, steps, barn floors, and patios lifted back into place.
+Their reputation in the construction industry also flowed into their business in the Concrete lifting industry.
 They have years of experience building houses and now raising concrete.
 They only use quality materials that have been tested to be reliable.
 They have to be.
-It’s part of their reputation and what makes them experts in their field.
+It’s part of their reputation and makes them experts in their field.
 When you choose Concrete Raising to lift your sunken concrete slabs, you choose the right business to do business with.